How to Select a Headstone in 2023

-To make things easier, this guide will take you through every step and help you make an informed decision.
+This guide will take you through every step and help you make an informed decision to make things easier.

 A headstone will memorialize your loved one for many years to come.
-The design should mirror the deceased personality and the way they lived their life.
+The design should mirror the deceased’s personality and how they lived their lives.

 To select a headstone, you need to consider the shape, design, and material of the headstone.
-Also, consider the type of finish and the inscription you’d like to apply, as well as your budget.
+Also, consider the type of finish, the inscription you’d like to apply, and your budget.
 The price of a headstone depends on the choices you make.

 These are the common types of headstones:

-- Flat headstones (flat marker or grass marker) a flat tablet made of stone, concrete, or bronze that is set flat in the ground.
-This traditional headstone is available in a variety of colors, finishes, sizes, and materials.
+- Flat headstones (flat markers or grass markers) are flat tablets made of stone, concrete, or bronze set flat in the ground.
+This traditional headstone is available in various colors, finishes, sizes, and materials.
 The inscription can be placed on the stone or the plaque attached to the stone.

 - Raised-top flat marker (bevel markers, rear desk tablet, or sloped) is a block of stone or concrete raised to a slant from the rear or sloping front face.